 By Howard S. Friedman and Leslie R. Martin | Scribe | $32.95

 THERE is a scene in Todd Phillips’s buddy film The Hangover (2009) that reminds us, even as we celebrate the contemporary phenomenon of extended youth, that nothing lasts forever and that a day of chronological reckoning will come.
-Three latter-day musketeers, having misplaced the fourth, are quizzing a hospital resident in an effort to fill in the drug-induced blanks of the previous night, restore their memories and find their lost friend.
+Three latter-day musketeers, having misplaced the fourth, are quizzing a hospital resident in an effort to fill in the drug-induced blanks of the previous night and find their lost friend.
 As he responds to their questions, the doctor continues in a routine and detached way to examine an elderly patient.
 The old man, dressed only and unflatteringly in his underpants, is both in the scene and out of it.
 The chatter goes on around him, but he doesn’t speak, other than to thank the doctor politely at the end of the examination.
 He is, we infer, suffering a form of disorientation and disconnection that is beyond restoration.